-Each year 25,000 adults in New York State die from smoking.
+Smoking kills about 28,000 adult New Yorkers every year.
+About 750,000 adults in NYS live with serious smoking-related illness.
 389,000 kids now under 18 and alive in New York will die prematurely from smoking.

 In 2013, New York State received over $2 billion in tobacco revenues.
 They only spend $39.3 million on tobacco prevention.
 While the NYS smoking rate has dropped faster than the national average, some population groups are benefiting less from this progress.

 Limited funding prevents reaching the vulnerable populations with the highest rates of smoking.
 Increasingly, the burden of tobacco taxes falls heavily on the poor, less educated, and those with mental health challenges.

 Accomplishments Across New York State